dresden-elektronik/deconz-rest-doc/configuration/index.md

     url: "#getfullstate"
 ---

-The configuration endpoint allows to retreive the current configuration of the gateway.
+The configuration endpoint allows to retreive and modify the current configuration of the gateway.

 ------------------------------------------------------